 David broke the tension first, his voice sharp and light, trying to cut through the suffocating seriousness.
 “Well, that was fun,” he said, looking around with a wry grin.
-“And it’s such a coincidence that all our parents aren’t around to witness this,” he added, motioning to the wreckage and chaos around us.
+“And it’s such a coincidence that all our parents aren’t around to witness this,” he added, motioning to the wreckage and chaos.
 “Talk about bad timing, huh?”

 A brief, nervous laugh escaped me, but it didn’t last.
 The weight of the situation quickly returned, and I was reminded that this wasn’t just some nightmare we’d wake up from.
 This was real.